sy-112/Seoul-Bike/README.md

 This is a part of a project I did for my course, using the Seoul Rental Bike System.
 Only the data preparation and exploration process is shown.

+## Purpose
+The purpose of this project is to understand the behavior of Seoul Rental Bike user.
+This is a step taken before conducting prediction.

 Data Source :http://data.seoul.go.kr/
 SOUTH KOREA PUBLIC HOLIDAYS.
 URL: publicholidays.go.kr